 Would a "Living Trust" be eligible for a Reverse Mortgage?
 What about a Life Estate or Guardianship?

 A homeowner who has put his or her home in a revocable living trust can take out a reverse mortgage.
 Documents must be reviewed by an underwriter.
 In some cases, even irrevocable trusts can be approved but rarely.
-A Life Estate is acceptable for a reverse mortgage as well as Power of Attorney and Guardianship.
-But the POA must be durable.

 Nothing in the HECM guidelines state you cannot use an irrevocable trust.
 However, an irrevocable trust may not qualify for a reverse mortgage if one of the current beneficiaries does not meet HECM guidelines.
 All current beneficiaries of a trust must be HECM eligible for a HECM.
 In addition, irrevocable trusts can pose a problem when the trust does not allow invasion of the principle by the "settler", or the donor who created the trust.